Board of Trustees Approves Budget and Tuition Increases, Accelerates Strategic Initiatives

 Other priorities receiving funding are filling faculty positions, the ongoing Strategic Faculty Hiring Initiative (SFHI) and increasing financial aid, as well as enhanced campus safety measures.
 The SFHI calls for adding 10 faculty positions each year in areas central to the University's strategic direction and mission.

-Also approved by the Board of Control was an 8.2 percent increase in undergraduate tuition and fees, along with a 5.8 percent increase in room and board rates.
+Also approved by the Board of Trustees was an 8.2 percent increase in undergraduate tuition and fees, along with a 5.8 percent increase in room and board rates.

 Tuition and fees for incoming freshmen will increase $805, from 9,828 to $10,633.